AlexKnauth/MatoStreamshow/README.md

 If you want to use the instance of the bot hosted by me, Alex Knauth, contact me on discord.

+## Configuring with Commands

+Use the `/channel` command to set a channel to post in, for example `/channel #streams-live`.

+Use the `/streamer-role` to set a role for it to search for members who are live, and `/live-role` to set a role for it to give members who are live.
+For example `/streamer-role @VIP` and `/live-role @Now Live`.

+You can also use `/twitch-streamer-add` to add twitch usernames, and `/twitch-category-add` to set up a list of categories to filter those twitch usernames by.
+For example `/twitch-streamer-add AlexKnauth` and `/twitch-category-add Software and Game Development`.

+Remove twitch usernames and categories with `/twitch-streamer-remove` and `/twitch-category-remove`, respectively, and see which ones are currently configured with `/twitch-streamer-list` and `/twitch-category-list`, respectively.

 ## Instructions for Self-hosting

 Install the `discordpy` python library with `pip install discord.py`.